dotenv-org/dotenv-org.github.io/blog/_posts/2023-10-24-what-is-env-vault-file.md

 Enter a project where you already have `.env.*` file(s) and have installed [dotenv](https://github.com/motdotla/dotenv).

 For example, I have a project with 3 files in it.
-See [example code](https://github.com/dotenv-org/examples/tree/master/dotenv-blog/what-is-env-vault-file).

 * index.js
 * .env